cgrates/cgrates/docs/tutorial.rst

 cgr-mediator
 ~~~~~~~~~~~~

-The mediator parses the CDR file and writes the calls cost to a postgress database.
+The mediator parses the call logs written in a postgres database by the session manager and writes the call costs to a freeswitch CDR file.

 The structure of the table (as an SQL command) is the following::